How to make Herb Dinner Rolls with Garlic (Bread Machine)

 Preheat oven to 400˚F (200˚C) about 10 minutes before you think the rolls will be ready.

-FAQ about Herb Rolls with Garlic
+FAQ About Herb Rolls with Garlic

 Make the dough the day before and refrigerate it after removing it from the bread machine.
 Press the air out of the dough and store it in a large, covered container.
 The next day, shape the rolls, allow them to rise again, and bake them as usual.
 The rise time will take longer because the dough is cold when you shape it.